Library news and events

 At present, we cannot take room bookings or allow groups to use our space in any of our libraries.
 We will be reviewing this situation on a regular basis, and we will update you with further information when we have it.

-You can reserve items by using our website www.sandwell.gov.uk/librariesonline, or by phoning 0121 569 4900, from 10am, Wednesday 23 September onwards.
-We will then contact you to arrange a time for you to collect the items from Central Library West Bromwich.
+You can reserve items by using our website, or by phoning one of the numbers above.
+We will then contact you to arrange a time for you to collect the items from either Central Library or Wednesbury Library.

-From Monday 28 September you can return your books into dropboxes outside the rear entrance to Central Library West Bromwich, located on the Town Hall car park in Lodge Road.
+You can return your books into dropboxes outside the rear entrance to Central Library West Bromwich, located on the Town Hall car park in Lodge Road.
 Dropboxes will be available between the hours of 10am– 4pm, Monday to Saturday.
+Dropboxes will be available at Wednesbury Library from Monday 19 October 2020.

-Please see the library reopening leaflet for further information.
+Please see the leaflet and video for further information.

 Download eBooks and eAudiobooks